Statistical Inference for Noisy Incomplete Binary Matrix: Introduction

-Specifically, we introduce a likelihood-based estimator under the nonlinear factor analysis model for 1-bit matrix completion.
-Under a very flexible missing-entry setting that does not require a random sampling scheme, asymptotic normality results are established that allow us to draw statistical inference.
+Specifically, we introduce a likelihood-based estimator under the nonlinear factor analysis model for binary matrix completion.
+Under a very flexible missing-entry setting that does not require a random sampling scheme, asymptotic normality results are established that allow us to draw statistical inferences.
 These results suggest that our estimator is asymptotically efficient and optimal, in the sense that the Cramer-Rao lower bound is achieved for model parameters.
-The proposed method and theory are applied to two real-world problems including (1) linking two forms of a college admission test that have common items and (2) linking the voting records from multiple years in the United States senate.
-In the first application, the proposed method allows us to answer the question ``for examinees A and B who took different test forms, would examinee A perform significantly better than examinee B, if they had taken the same test form?".
+The proposed method and theory are applied to two real-world problems, including (1) linking two forms of a college admission test that have common items and (2) linking the voting records from multiple years in the United States Senate.
+In the first application, the proposed method allows us to answer the question ``for examinees A and B who took different test forms, would examinee A perform significantly better than examinee B if they had taken the same test form?".
 In the second application, it can answer the questions such as ``Is Republican senator Marco Rubio significantly more conservative than Republican senator Judd Gregg?".
-Note that Marco Rubio and Judd Gregg had not served in the United States senate at the same time.
+Note that Marco Rubio and Judd Gregg had not served in the United States Senate at the same time.
 We point out that the entry missingness in these applications does not satisfy the commonly assumed random sampling schemes for matrix completion.

 The rest of the paper is organized as follows.
-In Section~\ref{sec-parameter-est}, we introduce the considered factor model and discuss its application to 1-bit matrix completion.
+In Section~\ref{sec-parameter-est}, we introduce the considered factor model and discuss its application to binary matrix completion.
 In Section~\ref{sec-asym-properties}, we establish the asymptotic normality for the maximum likelihood estimator.
-A simulation study is given in Section~\ref{sec-simulation} and two real-data applications are presented in Section~\ref{sec-real-data}.
+A simulation study is given in Section~\ref{sec-simulation}, and two real-data applications are presented in Section~\ref{sec-real-data}.
 We conclude with discussions on the limitations of the current work and future directions in Section~\ref{sec-discussion}.
+All the proofs for the theoretical results developed in the article and additional real-data application results are included in the appendices.
+The R code for our numerical experiments can be found in {https://github.com/Austinlccvic/A-Note-on-Statistical-Inference-for-Noisy-Incomplete-1-Bit-Matrix}.